waste-of-kindergarten/xpython37-v0.1/python/Doc/library/asyncio-task.rst

    wrap it in :func:`shield`.

    The function will wait until the future is actually cancelled, so the total wait time may exceed the *timeout*.
-If an exception happens during cancellation, it is propagated.

    If the wait is cancelled, the future *aw* is also cancelled.

-   .. deprecated-removed:: 3.8 3.10
-      The *loop* parameter.
+   The *loop* argument is deprecated and scheduled for removal in Python 3.10.

    .. _asyncio_example_waitfor: